bazhenov/tango/README.md

 Additional examples are available in `examples` directory.

+## Plots

+Tango generates two plots.

+In the first plot, the X axis is the sequence of pairs of samples.
+For each pair, the plot shows the time taken by the baseline sample, the *negative* of the time taken by the candidate sample (i.e. it is plotted below the Y=0 line), and the difference between the two -- time taken by candidate minus time taken by baseline.

+In the second plot there is no sequencing -- it is just a scatter plot of all of the sample pairs.
+Each point shows the time taken by the baseline in that sample on the X axis and the time taken by the candidate in that sample on the Y axis.
+So if the points are below and to the right of the line X=Y, then the candidate takes less time than the baseline, if they are above and to the left of X=Y then the candidate takes ore time, and if they are kind of clustered around X=Y then it is a toss-up.

 ## Async support

 To use Tango.rs in an asynchronous setup, follow these steps: